etc27/NYGC_ALS/README.md

 *  Further analysis of DEGs in hippocampus
    *  Examining expression levels of these DEGs in different tissues
 *  Pathway analysis and deconvolution in other tissues (e.g. cerebellum)
-*  Spatial transcriptomic approach on tissues of interest to see where exactly the differentially expressed genes are and how cells expressing them differ in their tissue architecture.
+*  Spatial transcriptomic approach on tissues of interest to see where exactly the differentially expressed genes are and how cells expressing them differ in their tissue architecture
    *  [10X Visium sequencing](https://www.10xgenomics.com/spatial-transcriptomics): cell capture slides that contain four capture areas with 5,000 barcoded spots
    *  [MERFISH spatial profiling](https://vizgen.com/technology/): built upon single molecule FISH
 *  Regression task to see if there are genes/genes in tissues that are predictive or correlated with disease severity